telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/overview.md

                 .Name("grid")
                 .Columns(columns =>
                 {
-                    // Create a column bound to the ProductID property columns.Bound(product => product.ProductID);
+                    //Create a column bound to the ProductID property. columns.Bound(product => product.ProductID);
-                    // Create a column bound to the ProductName property columns.Bound(product => product.ProductName);
+                    //Create a column bound to the ProductName property. columns.Bound(product => product.ProductName);
-                    // Create a column bound to the UnitsInStock property columns.Bound(product => product.UnitsInStock);
+                    //Create a column bound to the UnitsInStock property. columns.Bound(product => product.UnitsInStock);
                 })
-                .Pageable() // Enable paging
+                .Pageable() //Enable the paging.
-                .Sortable() // Enable sorting
+                .Sortable() //Enable the sorting.
         %>

 **Index.cshtml (Razor)**